CivicScience/redisconf2021/README.md

         """Persists this index into Redis if it's persistable (otherwise a no-op)."""
 ```

-This InvertedIndexes allowed me to easily write a method:
+These methods allow me to easily write:
 ```
     @staticmethod
     def size(inverted_index: InvertedIndex) -> int: